Hell's Kitchen (American TV series) season 9

 Season 9 of the American competitive reality television series Hell's Kitchen premiered on July 18, 2011, on Fox and concluded on September 19, 2011, with a two-hour season finale.
-Jr. sous-chef Paul Niedermann won the season and was awarded a "head chef" position at BLT Steak in New York City, New York.

-Gordon Ramsay returned as head chef, as Scott Leibfried and Andi van Willigan remained as sous chefs, as did James Lukanik as the maître d'.
-The entire season took about six weeks to film.
+Gordon Ramsay returned as host and head chef, while Scott Leibfried and Andi Van Willigan returned as the Blue Team and Red Team's sous-chefs respectively.
+James Lukanik returned as maître d'.

+The season was won by junior sous-chef Paul Niedermann, with fellow sous-chef William "Will" Lustberg finishing second.

+The entire season took about six weeks to film, and was filmed between April and May 2011.
 It also saw the show return to its original one season per year schedule, having run two seasons each in 2009 and 2010 due to the after-effects of the 2007–2008 Writers Guild of America strike.

-Elise Wims tied with Autumn Lewis and Sabrina Brimhall for the record of most nominations in a season of Hell's Kitchen with seven nominations.
+Third-place finisher Elise Wims tied season seven fourth-place finisher Autumn Lewis and season eight sixth-place finisher Sabrina Brimhall for the record of most nominations in a single season, with seven.